vectordotdev/vector/rfcs/2021-12-06-10298-kubernetes_logs-rewrite.md

 ## Rationale

-Rewriting the `kubernetes_logs` source to leverage the existing "official" Kubernetes client for Rust will give us a more stable and maintable foundation.
+Rewriting the `kubernetes_logs` source to leverage the existing "official" Kubernetes client for Rust will give us a more stable and maintainable foundation.
 We currently are unable to maintain and troubleshoot the `kubernetes_logs` source properly and leveraging `kube` directly will provide an existing community of users, tests, and experiences to improve our ability to support this feature in Vector.